skorasaurus/ddc18/links.md

 Advanced:

+[csvkit](https://github.com/wireservice/csvkit) - python library and command line to manipulate CSV

+[qgis](http://qgis.org) - geospatial analysis, map-making; comparable to ArcGIS.

 [cheat-sheet for fiona and rasterio](https://github.com/sgillies/frs-cheat-sheet) -
 Cheatsheet for using python libraries of fiona, rasterio, manipulating geospatial data.

 [miller](https://github.com/johnkerl/miller) - command-line based; very powerful and advanced; specifically for parsing CSV files.

-[GDAL cheatsheet](https://github.com/dwtkns/gdal-cheat-sheet) - GDAL is a geospatial library at the core of many geospatial applications;
+[GDAL cheatsheet](https://github.com/dwtkns/gdal-cheat-sheet) - GDAL is a geospatial library at the core of many geospatial applications; data conversion; reprojection; analysis, and more.
 Cheatsheet for using some of its command-line based tools.

 [d3](http://d3js.org) - extremely powerful javascript library for dataviz and maps